UK Policy Profession Standards 2019

 The document lists requirements at each of the three skills levels under six sub-areas in each of three areas of competence.
 The level 2 skills associated with the 18 sub-areas are listed below.

-NOTE: The material below is reproduced, with minor modifications, in a three-column format in as Table 1 in Policy Profession Competencies and Atlas Topics and the framework provides the structure for deriving The Most Useful Concepts in Practice.
+NOTE: The material below is reproduced, with minor modifications, in a three-column format in Policy Profession Competencies and Atlas Topics and the framework provides the structure for deriving The Most Useful Concepts in Practice.

 1. Analysis and use of evidence